Scottie5689/Scottie5689/README.md

 Hello, I am Scott.
-I am currently working full-time as the Marketing Director at Sierra-Olympia Technologies.
-I code, design, build brands and marketing teams.
-I am currently focusing on a small amount of projects.
+I help companies enhance the usability, appeal, and impact of their digital brand presence with code and design.